 Solving Practise Papers and Meditating Regularly

-Other than the reading and summarising, you must test your skills, This can be done by writing previous years IAS question papers.
+Other than the reading and summarising, you must test your skills.
+This can be done by writing previous years IAS question papers.

-Solving paper helps you understand and get an idea of how the final exam will be.
+Solving a paper helps you understand and get an idea of how the final exam will be.
 The prelim paper may have already given you a brief idea of how the mains will be.

 Practising IAS mock papers will help you get a clear and deeper understanding of the mains exam.
 Solving the previous years UPSC question paper is a great habit to inculcate as well.

 Not just reading and studying for the IAS exam.
 You must take care of your mental health as well.
 Practise engaging in stress-relieving activities Such as yoga and meditation.
 Yoga helps to clear your mind and focus better on the task at hand.